Online Electric Vehicle Charging Control with Battery Thermal Management in Cold Environments: Numerical Simulations

 We discretize the 24-hour horizon into 5-minute slots.
-The capacity of all EV batteries is set to 50 kWh.
-The EV arrival and departure times of workplace charging sessions, real-time electricity prices, and PV generation data are obtained from real-world datasets and are the same as those used in \cite{EV_queue}.
-Further details can be found in\cite{EV_queue}.
+We adopt the EV arrival and departure times of workplace charging sessions from the Caltech ACN dataset~\cite{ACN_dataset}, which includes 45 individual EVs.
+We use the real-world electricity prices~\cite{price_data}, and PV generation data~\cite{pv_data}.
 The initial SoC of EVs is randomly generated from [0.1, 0.3].
 The departure SoC of all EVs is set to 0.9.
 The charging efficiency $\delta_c$ is 0.95.
+For simplicity, we test our algorithm with identical EV parameters.
+However, our method can easily tackle different EV battery characteristics.
+The capacity of all EV batteries is set to 50 kWh.
 The parameters introduced due to battery thermal management are adopted directly from the settings in \cite{ruan_temperature}, i.e., $\delta_h = 0.8$, $\bar{p}_i^c = 4.8$, $\beta_i^c = 0.12$, $\bar{p}_i^h = 3.0$, and $\beta_i^h = 0.024$.
 The total power limit of heating and charging $\bar{p}_i$ is 7.4 kW.
 In our setting, $q_i$ is 0.72 and $\eta_i$ is 0.048.
 The parameter settings of our policy are $V$ = 600, and $\gamma = 20$.
 We use the Canadian ambient temperature data, which can be retrieved from the website: https://climate.weather.gc.ca.